SiddhaarthS/JavaProject_SIC_Simulator/README.md

 JavaProject_SIC_Simulator
 =========================

-This is a e-learning tool I developed for Anna University fifth semester course (Machine Learning) which simulates the working of a Simplified Instruction Computer (SIC)
+This is a e-learning tool I developed for Anna University fifth semester course (System Software) which simulates the working of a Simplified Instruction Computer (SIC)